Warren G: Other ventures

+In October 2025, Warren G collaborated with Howlin' Ray's to create a pop-up kitchen in Long Beach.
+A limited-edition entry listed under "Howlin' Ray's Long Beach" on Postmates allowed customers to choose from three combo meal options, some of which were accompanied by exclusive sticker sets or T-shirts.
+In 2025, Warren G joined the ownership group of the Long Beach Coast in the independent Pioneer League beginning in the 2026 season.

 Personal life

-Warren has six children with his wife, Tennile Griffin.
+Griffin has six children with his wife, Tennile Griffin.
 Getting older, increasingly identifying with his father, fond of cooking and storytelling, Warren G embraces "his morals and good family fun".

 His oldest son, Olaijah, played college football for the USC Trojans at the cornerback position from 2018 to 2020; he was also recognized with all-conference honors in 2019 and 2020.
 In April 2021, Olaijah was signed by the NFL's Buffalo Bills as an undrafted free agent.